kaunel85/ong-bylaws/bylaws.md

      5. Be responsible for handling all disciplinary issues relating to the Phikeia program (refer to Article VII).
      6. Be responsible for creating the educational curriculum and planning Phikeia retreat and initiation.
      7. A member of the Chapter Advisory Board shall attend Pallas Committee meetings.

+139. Risk Management Committee
+     1. Chaired by the Risk Management Chairman.
+     2. Consists of the Risk Management Chairman, Phikeia Educator, Social Chairman, Community Service Chairman, House Manager, President.

+135. The Awards Committee shall:
+     1. Be chaired by the Awards Chair
+     2. Consist of the Chair, Secretary, President, and at least two other active Members
+     3. Oversee completion of all GHQ Awards applications
+     4. Oversee requirements, nominations, and presentation of all Chapter awards including:
+        1. Phi of the Year
+        2. Unsung Phi of the Year
+        3. Most Improved Phi
+        4. Community Service Phi
+        5. Athlete of the Year
+        6. Rookie of the Year
+        7. Alumnus of the Year
+        8. Scholastic Achievement
+        9. Phi Delt Sweetheart
+        10. Brian Shaw Dedication In Life to the Fraternity Award

 138. Social Committee
      1. Be Chaired by the Social Chair
      2. Consist of the Social Chair, Vice President, Risk Management Chair, and other active Members.
      3. Be responsible for the organization of regular chapter social events.
      4. Be responsible for the organization and execution of a Chapter Formal and Founder's Day Afterparty

-139. Risk Management Committee
-     1. Chaired by the Risk Management Chairman.
-     2. Consists of the Risk Management Chairman, Phikeia Educator, Social Chairman, Community Service Chairman, House Manager, President.

 140. Fundraising Committee
      1. Be Chaired by the Fundraising Chair
      2. Consist of the Fundraising Chair, Vice President, Alumni Secretary and other active Members.
      3. Be responsible for the organization of events for the raising of funds for chapter operations.

 ## ARTICLE XI: MEMBERSHIP TRANSITIONS